danprince/learn-react/pages/ex2.md

 });
 {% endhighlight %}

+_You don't need to delete or replace your `Greeting` component.
+We can define as many React components as we like in a file._

-We use the ternary if statement here, to help keep things concise.
+We use the [conditional operator][1] here, to help keep things concise.
 If you aren't already familiar with it, here's a quick breakdown.

 `condition ? value_if_true : value_if_false`.